HannaAikas/bank-tech-test/README.md

 # Bank Tech Test
 * Purpose: Tech test completed in 1 day using Ruby.
 Aim to demonstrate good TDD process and application of OO principles.
 * Current status of project: Acceptance criteria / user requirements met (see below for details)
-* To be completed next: Refactor; Add tests for edge cases; Consider splitting out a controller (e.g. app.rb) vs leaving current structure; Seek feedback e.g. should user receive confirmation messages after each interaction.
+* To be completed next: (1) Refactor (mocking in tests); (2) Add more tests for edge cases (eg. incorrect user inputs); (3) Consider splitting out a controller (e.g. app.rb) vs leaving current structure; (4) Seek feedback e.g. should user receive confirmation messages after each interaction or is this not required (not mentioned in spec).
-* Notes - to be considered for Refactor: SRP (small classes, small methods), mocking in tests

 ## Instructions - How to Test the App
 * Clone this repo onto your computer.